Konstantin Kalinin

 • UX/UI designer

-• Front-end: React (web), React Native or Flutter (mobile) to enable cross-platform speed.
+• Front-end: React (web), React Native or Flutter (mobile) for cross-platform speed.

-• Database: PostgreSQL or MongoDB for structured vs. flexible schemas, depending on how your clinical data is modeled.
+• Database: PostgreSQL or MongoDB.
+Structured vs. flexible schemas, depending on how your clinical data is modeled.

-• APIs: REST or GraphQL for modern, interoperable interfaces.
-FHIR compatibility is a must for EHRs that plan to integrate externally.
+• APIs: REST or GraphQL.
+FHIR compatibility is non-negotiable for EHRs that need to talk to outside systems.

-Cloud platforms like AWS, Google Cloud, or Azure offer HIPAA-ready environments with baked-in compliance tools.
-If you’re pursuing AI features, consider adding GPU-ready infrastructure and frameworks like TensorFlow or PyTorch to your stack early on.
+Cloud platforms (AWS, Google Cloud, Azure) offer HIPAA-ready environments with the compliance plumbing in place.
+If you’re adding AI features, plan GPU-ready infrastructure and frameworks like TensorFlow or PyTorch into the stack early.

-• Internet of Things and wearables to feed EHR with patients’ vitals in real-time
+• IoT and wearables that feed the EHR with patient vitals in real time

 • Telemedicine integrations

-• Blockchain-based EHR for trustless operations among a consortium of companies
+• Blockchain-based EHR for trustless operations across a consortium of providers

 Related: IoT App Development Guide and Blockchain in the Healthcare